futuretap/InAppSettingsKit/README.md

 The sample app returns a list of all country codes as values and the localized country names as titles.

 MultiValue lists can be sorted alphabetically by adding a `true` Boolean `DisplaySortedByTitle` key in the Plist.
+MultiValue list entries can be given an image.
+Specify images via the `IconNames` attribute (next to Values/Titles/ShortTitles etc.).

 Settings Storage
 ----------------